huggingface/datasets/docs/source/stream.rst

 .. tip::

-    This type of ``Dataset`` is useful for iterative jobs such as training a model.
-You shouldn't use an iterable Dataset for jobs that require random access to examples because you have to iterate over it using a for loop.
+    An :class:`datasets.IterableDataset` is useful for iterative jobs like training a model.
+You shouldn't use an :class:`datasets.IterableDataset` for jobs that require random access to examples because you have to iterate over it using a for loop.
 Getting the last example in a dataset would require you to iterate over all the previous examples.

 ``Shuffle``
 ^^^^^^^^^^^